 Please complete COMP 1002 before submitting your ACIS program declaration.

 Please Note: Students who are working toward or who have completed the Applied Computer Applications, ACA associate certificate will not be given approval for ACIS.
 This is due to the potential of significant elective topic duplication with: MS Windows, MS Office, Web Development and Business Communication.

-All Part-time Studies programs are course by course registration.
+Computing Flexible Learning (formerly Part-time Studies, PTS) programs are course by course registration.

-The current total cost of this program is approximately $ 4,000 depending on electives and if eBooks are chosen.
+The current total cost of this program is under $ 5,000 depending on electives and if eBooks are chosen.

 Note: Please register early to avoid disappointment, our programming courses are very popular and several fill weeks in advance.